You need a budget!

 The good news is that it has gotten easier, and much of your tracking can be at least semi-automated.
-Websites like Mint and Personal Capital will automatically track any expenses you put on a credit card or pay from a checking account as long as the accounts are properly linked with the free online service.
+Websites like Mint and Empower will automatically track any expenses you put on a credit card or pay from a checking account as long as the accounts are properly linked with the free online service.

 Those services aren’t perfect, though.

 They do their best to categorize every purchase, but too often they’re just plain wrong.